 How The Feats Showed Up

 Across 34 hours and 227.8km of repeated loops, the thing that ends many a backyard ultra isn't lungs or legs — it's skin.
-The same socks, the same shoes, the same friction points, hour after hour, lap after lap, for the better part of two days.
+Friction in the same spots, lap after lap, for the better part of two days, no matter how many times the kit gets changed.

 What's Next